 Hyperactiveness

-This extract from: Social Behaviour.
-[Carnivora Species Information.] states: "The reason wild dogs do not act aggressively to assert rank may be due to the fact that the entire social system is so cooperative-dependent that if one should be injured, the pack would be less effective in hunting for food.
+"The reason wild dogs do not act aggressively to assert rank may be due to the fact that the entire social system is so cooperative-dependent that if one should be injured, the pack would be less effective in hunting for food.
 An African wild dog pack is dependent upon abundant food, and only one pair breeds, and those puppies are dependent on their parents for such a long period of time, that cooperation is a necessity.
 So, instead of an active hierarchy, they have a passive hierarchy, with cooperation being emphasized rather than dominance."

 .

-best friend – because we know now how to become theirs by winning their trust and "speaking their language", instead of punishing them and raising our voices at them when they don't understand us.
+best friends – because we know now how to become theirs by winning their trust and "speaking their language", instead of punishing them and raising our voices at them when they don't understand us.

 Then our dog no longer sees life through a cloud of adrenalin, and therefore does not make misjudgments, the

-way you see the “hyperactive” Staffie on the video clip on the No-pull Dog Leads page when he crashes into the gate which he didn't see in his intoxicated state.
 Understanding dogs on a deeper and less superficial level gives us so much more control over them.
-Hyperactive dogs bump into people, knock people over, bully smaller dogs, chase children that are playing… which is all adrenalin-induced behaviour.
+Hyperactive dogs (dogs whose adrenalin levels are running too high) bump into people, knock people over, bully smaller dogs, chase children that are playing… which is all adrenalin-induced behaviour.

 So once the source of adrenalin is removed (commands being one of them, because commands send barking signals) – bingo, you have a calm, well behaved,

-trustworthy dog that does not “have to” be commanded, disciplined, taken to training… He now understands what we are saying to him, and his natural urge to cooperate with, and to please his leader is able to find expression.
+trustworthy dog that does not “have to” be commanded, disciplined, taken to training… He now understands what we are saying to him, and his natural urge to cooperate with, and to please his leader then is able to find expression.

 Simply child's play!